-Biography: Doris is an Associate Marriage and Family Therapist who completed her Master’s degree from Fuller Theological Seminary.
+Biography: Doris is a Licensed Marriage and Family Therapist who completed her Master’s degree from Fuller Theological Seminary.
 She received her bachelor’s degree from the University of California, Los Angeles.
 Drawing from her professional and life experiences, she has a strong interest in working with adolescents, adults and families who struggle with anxiety, depression, grief, loss, shame, guilt, relational and intergenerational cultural issues.
 Doris also has a special interest in walking alongside the chronically ill and their caregivers.
 Her passion is to help her clients find healing, wholeness and fulfillment within themselves and with those most important to them.

 Biography: Dr. Heather Schroeder is excited to rejoin CIFT after completing her pre-doctoral internship at Pine Grove Behavioral Health and Addiction Services in Hattiesburg, Mississippi.
 Heather holds a doctorate in clinical psychology, a masters in psychology, and a masters in theology from Fuller Theological Seminary.
 She has been working with clients since 2007 and has a passion for walking alongside those who are hurting, struggling, and wanting to grow.